Contributing Code with Pull Requests

 When GitHub is done copying files, a page will appear displaying your shiny new fork of Marlin.
 This takes about 10-20 seconds, so be patient.
 You may need to wait for the

 Fetching Latest Commit message to go away also.
-If still hasn’t finished after few minutes then GitHub might be hung up (not unusual).
+If it still hasn’t finished after few minutes then GitHub might be hung up (not unusual).

 Rename your Fork (not recommended)